• Menu

 How to travel from Hue to Hoi An by Train

 There is no direct train service from Hue to Hoi An.
-You can book a train from Hue to Danang and then you will need to get a taxi from Danang to Hoi An.
+You can book a train from Hue to Danang, then take a taxi from Danang to Hoi An.
 You can use 12goAsia to book the train from Hue to Danang.
-Through 12goAsia, the train travel time is approximately 2.5 hours with prices from USD35 there are cheaper options which part of the journey involves bus travel from USD8.

-For a taxi from Danang to Hoi An you can download Grab (similar to Uber).
+For a taxi from Danang to Hoi An, you can download Grab (similar to Uber).

 You can book a private transfer from Danang to Hoi An here.